technologiestiftung/lab-site/source/projects/bike-analysis/en/index.md

 ---
 layout: project
-description: "Data on bike rides with bike-sharing providers was collected and evaluated for a period of 3.5 in order to draw conclusions about mobility behaviour."
+description: "Data on bike rides with bike-sharing providers was collected and evaluated for a period of 3 months in order to draw conclusions about mobility behaviour."
 lang: en
 title: "Bike-share flows in Berlin"
 subtitle: "What kinds of information and insights can we glean from bike-sharing data?"